TheTypoMaster/gray.net.au/posts/2008/05/11/My_First_Church_Address.rst

 time I've relayed this story in public and I was very nervous...the second service that morning was a LOT better, but I don't have that recording :(*
+**Edit 2015: recording unavailable - hunting it down, stay tuned**

-.. _Feel free to listen to whole sermon (9.8MB / 36 minutes).: http://gray.net.au/assets/files/audio/james_church.mp3
+.. _Feel free to listen to whole sermon (9.8MB / 36 minutes).: https://gray.net.au/assets/files/audio/james_church.mp3